-\ vehicular homicide
+vehicular homicide

-Bus only drive-through for pick-up and drop-off of passengers
+Bus only drive-through for pick-up and drop-off of passengers system callers in need partnerships

-EMERGENCY COMMUNICATIONS
+EMERGENCY COMMUNICATIONS 421 -- 2535

 Activity in this area includes the operation of the 911 Center and the initial dispatch of emergency responders.
 Emergency communications staff also receive non-emergency calls, manage radio communications, and provide assistance to walk-in Police Department customers.